CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duties of the Secretary shall be:

    #.
 To be responsible for receiving and replying to all correspondence on behalf of the club;
    #.
-To organise meetings, agendas (in consultation with the President), and minutes;
+To organise meetings, agendas (in consultation with the Co-Presidents), and minutes;
+   #.
+To communicate with the Executive before and after any relevant CSESoc Meetings, to pass on information;
+   #.
+To liaise with CSESoc and the club’s Executive;
    #.
 To keep relevant club papers in order;
    #.
 To coordinate elections; and
    #.
 To maintain the membership list, updating when changes are made.